 The bread portion of the recipe is a really easy, really great cornbread.
 So this recipe can be easily modified to make only a wonderful cake of cornbread minus the Cracklins.
 We do suggest though, sometime, in this life, you do try the Cracklin' Bread.
 It really is life altering!
 It is so good, we even recommend using it to make our CORNBREAD SALAD!

-How to Make it.
+How to Make Southern Crackling Cornbread

 Just like with any great recipe, you have to start with really good ingredients.
 Listed below is all you need to make Cracklin' Bread and we give you a few suggestions on what we feel works best.

-- ¼ cup Butter - we like to use unsalted with this recipe.
+- 1/4 cup Butter – we like to use unsalted with this recipe.
 Just like in baking, you want to control the salt content and since the cracklings are pork, they are naturally salty.

 - 2 cups Self Rising Cornmeal Mix - it's no secret that we love White Lily products.
 The milling of their products is done in such a way that you are left with a perfectly mixable batter with very few lumps.
 If you can't find White Lily in your area, ask your local grocer to order some!

-- ½ cup Plain Flour - again, we recommend White Lily for this too.
+- 1/2 cup Plain Flour – again, we recommend White Lily for this too.
 The addition of a small amount of flour gives a smoothness in texture to your cornbread.
 I think its the perfect secret ingredient!

-- 2 & ½ cups Buttermilk - the purpose of buttermilk is two fold in this recipe.
+- 2 & 1/2 cups Buttermilk – the purpose of buttermilk is two fold in this recipe.
 Pork cracklings can be kind of dry, the buttermilk helps soften them just enough to reconstitute them during the cooking process.
 It almost brings them back to life!
 The buttermilk also wets the batter and adding a zip to the bread itself.

 - 2 eggs, beaten - as in any good cornbread, the eggs act as the glue that holds it all together.
 There will be no trace of egg in the recipe once this is done.